What's happening in week 12 of your pregnancy

 - Their eyelids remain fused shut

-- Their little wrists and elbows bend as they move around
+- Wrists and elbows bend as baby moves around

 How big is my baby at 12 weeks?

 Your tiny baby is now a compact 5.4cm in length, and fully formed, although it is unlikely you would be able to get a reliable sexing at a scan just yet.
 They are moving around a lot at this stage, but you still won't be able to feel this for a while as they still have a lot of space to bob about in.
 Their eyelids remain fused shut at week 12 (they will open at around week 27), and their little wrists and elbows bend as they move around.